rackerlabs/support-how-to/content/general/definition-of-personally-identifiable-information-pii.md

 transmitted by the application is important.
 Personally Identifiable Information (PII) must be handled with extra security.
-PII is data that is considered personal in nature and could be used to compromise the privacy of an individual or used for identity theft.
+PII is data that is considered personal in nature and could be used to compromise the privacy of an individual or for identity theft.
 Extra care should be taken with servers that contain PII.
 To address this specific need, some Rackspace content discusses PII.